stat545ubc-2021/mda-HarshSharma/MDA1.md

 following:**

-1.  building\_permits: Working for a regulatory agency, I have prior experience working in compliance of permits and licenses
+1.  building\_permits: Working for a regulatory agency, I have prior experience working in compliance of permits and licenses.

-2.
+2.  cancer\_sample:

+3.  vancouver\_trees: Interesting dataset that may be leverage-able to assess the effects of climate change